Stateflow® local and output data in charts can explicitly

 resolution and requires that the resolved signal have the same name

 When Stateflow local or output data resolve to Simulink signal objects, they inherit these properties:

 Storage class controls the appearance of chart data in the generated code.
-See Apply Custom Storage Classes in the Embedded Coder® documentation.
+See Control Data Representation by Applying Custom Storage Classes in the Embedded Coder® documentation.

 To enable explicit signal resolution, follow these steps:

 In the model workspace or base workspace, define a

 with the properties you want your Stateflow data to inherit.

 For more information about creating Simulink signals, see

 Simulink.Signal in the Simulink Reference